dirkakrid/interview-address-book-frontend/README.md

 - Implement a page that displays the list of contacts available
 - Implement "add a contact" to address book functionality
 - You don't need to implement the storage layer
 - You don't need to implement the internals of the API layer.
 However you will need write your "fake" api.
 See fake api section.
 Your webpages should call to your fake API to get results.
 For add, you should call your fake api to send data but the data does not need to be persisted.
+You MUST use some form of API to get results (that is local storage is not ok).
 - You can use this ![mock](https://github.com/daptiv/interview-address-book-frontend/blob/master/mock.png) as a guide but feel free to use your creative license.
 However in general focus more on functionality and less on styles.
 - Approach this in test driven development fashion
 - Use any frameworks/tools/technologies you wish to use